Infrastructure funds

 At current market prices for biomass pellets, project yields are around 15% unlevered.
 These return can be further enhanced through carbon credits.

-Revenues will be denominated in JPY, KRW, USD or EUR, lessening currency and macro risks.
+Revenues will be denominated in JPY or USD, lessening currency and macro risks.

 © MOBIONU 2025